jjsrf/jjsrf.github.io/_pages/about.md

   - /about.html
 ---

-Gen Li is a third-year Ph.D. student at Clemson University, under the supervision of Prof. [Xiaolong Ma](https://xiaolongma2016.com/) and co-advised by Prof. [Linlke Guo](https://cecas.clemson.edu/~linkeg/index.html).
-His primary research focuses on efficient Machine Learning, algorithm-hardware co-design for mobile devices, and fairness and robustness in broad AI applications.
+Jie Ji is a second-year Ph.D. student at Clemson University, under the supervision of Prof. [Xiaolong Ma](https://xiaolongma2016.com/).
+His primary research focuses on deep learning, sparse neural networks, and efficient on-device model optimization.

 🔥 News
 ======
 09/2024, One paper is accepted in NeurIPS 2024

-09/2024, One paper is accepted in S&P 2025

 07/2024, One paper is accepted in ECCV 2024